MyBitFoundation/MyBit-Documentation.website/README.md

 ## What is MyBit?

-The MyBit Foundation is a Blockchain company working to modernise the wealth management industry by developing the a series of applications and protocols that make up the MyBit Network.
+The MyBit Project is a Blockchain community, working to modernise the wealth management industry by developing a series of applications and protocols that make up the MyBit Network.